home-assistant/developers.home-assistant/docs/hassio_addon_presentation.md

 ## Ingress

-Ingress allow to reach the Add-on web interface inside Home Assistant UI.
-User and Add-on developer need not care about the security or port forwarding.
-This feature would be loved by user and is not every time simple to implement for Add-on developer.
+Ingress allow users to access the add-on web interface via the Home Assistant UI.
+Authentication is handled by Home Assistanto, so neither the user nor the add-on developer will need to care about the security or port forwarding.
+Users love this feature, however it is not every time simple to implement for the add-on developer.

+To add Ingress support, follow the following steps:
-The Add-on need provide the webinterface on port `8099`.
-This is configurable over the Add-on config, like a lot more.
-Make sure that the Add-on accept only connection from `172.30.32.2` on that port and he don't need provide any user login mechanics on this port.
-Now set `ingress: true` on Add-on configuration.
-You can read all details around path/port from your Add-on info API endpoint if you need this details to configure the web app.
+- The add-on will need to provide the web interface on port `8099`.
+Make sure that the add-on accepts only connections from `172.30.32.2` on that port and that the connections are treated as authenticated.
+- Update add-on configuration and set `ingress: true`.
+Here it is also possible to configure the Ingress port (default 8099).
+- If you need to configure the application inside your add-on with the right path and port, query the add-on info API endpoint.

-If your web interface don't support relative path or you can't set a base url, you can use nginx filter to replace the URL with correct path.
+- If the application doesn't support relative paths or you can't set a base url, you can use nginx filter to replace the URL with correct path.

-Ingress API gateway support:
+Ingress API gateway supports the following:

  * HTTP/1.x
  * Streaming content
  * Websockets